thingsboard/thingsboard.github.io/docs/iot-gateway/config/bacnet.md

 {% include content-toggle.liquid content-toggle-id="subsectiondevicerpc" toggle-spec=subsectiondevicerpc %}

-Also, every telemetry and attribute parameter has a built-in SET RPC method out of the box, eliminating the need for manual configuration.
-To use them, make sure you set all the required parameters (in the case of BACnet Connector, these are the following: **objectType**, **objectId**, **propertyId**, **value** only if rpc method name is "**set**").
+Additionally, every telemetry and attribute parameter comes with a built-in SET RPC method out of the box, eliminating the need for manual configuration.
+To use them, make sure you set all the required parameters (for the BACnet Connector, these include: **objectType**, **objectId**, **propertyId**, and **value** -- only if RPC method name is "**set**").
 See [the guide](/docs/iot-gateway/guides/how-to-use-get-set-rpc-methods).

 ## (Examples) Device name expression and device profile expression

 Let’s review more examples of device name expression and device profile expression fields.

-These fields allow dynamically constructing a formatted device name/profile using values extracted from a JSON object.
+These fields allow for the dynamic construction of a formatted device name/profile using values extracted from a JSON object.
 You can specify variables to access the relevant fields in the JSON.

 You can use the following variables to extract specific device information: